Hello again, Dear Readers:

 Never thought about that.
 Seriously–how many shut-ins who can’t get out like they used to could benefit from delivered meal kits?
 It would also make a nice gift for newlyweds, new parents, etc.

 Another suggestion in the comments was for folks going to a vacation rental to have a meal kit delivered to the location with a few days worth of supplies so that you don’t have to visit restaurants every night, and can cook for yourself a few times.
-Not bad, right?
+Not a bad idea, right?

 And another comment was about learning to cook with guidance from these meal kits: